 A student who has fulfilled all the conditions stipulated in "Requirements to pass the B.Sc.
 Hons. in Applied Sciences Degree" shall be awarded classes, if he/she fulfills the following additional requirements:

 First Class (i) GPA of 3.70 and over

-(ii) At least grade ${\bf C}$ for all the course units whose credits will add up to at least 114 add up to at least 106
+- (ii) At least grade C for all the course units whose credits will add up to at least 114 - (iii) Completion of the Study Programme within four years